-2023-24 Associate in Arts Course Requirements
+2024-25 Associate in Arts Course Requirements

 Students should note that baccalaureate degree requirements vary at University of Hawai'i at Mānoa and should see their academic advisor for program details as well as read the transfer section of this catalog.
 Substitutions to the associate in arts degree requirements may be granted if identical substitutions are officially granted by a college at University of Hawai'i at Mānoa.
-Students intending to transfer to University of Hawai'i at Hilo or University of Hawai'i-West O'ahu should consult with an academic advisor at Kapi'olani Community College, University of Hawai'i at Hilo or University of Hawai'i-West O'ahu.
+Students intending to transfer to University of Hawai'i at Hilo or University of Hawai'i-West O'ahu should consult with an academic advisor at Kapi'olani Community College, University of Hawai'i at Hilo or Unive